AP Music Theory

-Advanced Placement (AP) Music Theory (also known as AP Music or AP Theory) is a course and examination offered in the United States by the College Board as part of the Advanced Placement Program to high school students who wish to earn credit for a college level music theory course.
+Advanced Placement (AP) Music Theory (also known as AP Music or AP Theory) is a course and examination offered in the United States by the College Board as part of the Advanced Placement Program to high school students who wish to earn credit for a college-level music theory course.

 Course

-Some of the material covered in the course involves low sight reading, in-depth terminology, musical phrasing and musical composition, music history, chord structure, cadences, and other areas of music theory.
+Some of the material covered in the course involves sight reading, in-depth terminology, musical phrasing and musical composition, music history, chord structure, cadences, musical texture, and other areas of music theory.
+In addition, part-writing is an integral part of the course, as it takes up half of the 8 units covered.
 This course is recommended for students with particularly strong abilities in music, or students planning to pursue college music majors.

 Exam

 The exam itself is divided into two broad sections: Section I, the multiple-choice section, and Section II, the free-response section.
 In turn, each section is divided into parts.

 Section I – multiple choice

 Section I of the exam consists of four-option multiple choice questions; the total number varies each year.
 The first half of the section is listening-based; the proctor will begin playing a provided CD, and the exam will begin.
 Each question or group of questions is based on a musical selection or an auditory stimulus.
 The selection or stimulus is played, and the student must answer as many of the questions as possible.
 Each musical selection or auditory stimulus is usually played two to four times for each question or group of questions, though the exact number differs from question to question.